sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 We'll immediately jump into requesting the info for the master branch

 In this case, you'll see that the info given back is a bit different.
-This time, we got a pseudo-version which is the _canonical_ version at “master” at the time of the request.
+This time, we got a pseudo-version which is the _canonical_ version at "master" at the time of the request.

 <p align="center">
   <img width="700" height="400" src="/gophercon-2019/go-module-proxy-life-of-a-query-39.png">